emarsden/dash-mpd-cli/README.md

 directory, such as `foo.mp4`, will be saved to your current working directory on the host machine.

-On Linux/AMD64, it’s also possible to run the container using the [gVisor](https://gvisor.dev/) container runtime runsc, which uses a sandbox to improve security (strong isolation, protection against privilege escalation).
+On Linux/AMD64, it’s also possible to run the container using the [gVisor](https://gvisor.dev/) container runtime runsc, which uses a sandbox to further improve security (strong isolation, protection against privilege escalation).
 This requires installation of runsc and running as root (runsc doesn’t currently support rootless operation).

     sudo apt install runsc
     sudo podman --runtime=runsc run --rm -v .:/content ghcr.io/emarsden/dash-mpd-cli -v <MPD-URL> -o foo.mp4

-The container image is a **multiarch** manifest, currently built for linux/amd64 and for linux/arm64 platforms.
+The container image is a **multiarch** manifest, currently built for the following platforms:

+- linux/amd64
+- linux/arm64
+- linux/armv7 (should run on a Raspberry Pi)
+- linux/riscv64
+- linux/ppc64le

 ## Installation